 ABOUT OUR TEAM The guides are recognized as some of the best in their field.
 They are representatives of the industry’s leading qualifiers: American Mountain Guides Association and American Avalanche Association.
 They are trained in first aid: Wilderness First Responder, Outdoor Emergency Care, EMT.
-Many have skied in the Chugach’s Thompson Pass since the inception of heli-skiing in the early ‘90s.
+Many have skied in the Chugach’s Thompson Pass since the inception of heli-skiing in 1989.
 Some have won or placed in the World Extreme Ski Championships.
 All of them have skied and climbed in the greatest mountains of the world: the Himalayas, the Alaska Range, the Alps, the Andes.
 VHSG’s guides have been handpicked for their commitment to the art of guiding.
 With VHSG you can trust that your guide has the requisite skills to take you down our biggest peaks.
 All VHSG guides are fully qualified professionals, who have the skill set to assess safety and to open runs.

 JOHN WAUTERS has been heli-ski guiding in Valdez since 2000, returning to guide for VHSG in 2014.
 He lives in Wyoming with his family where he works for High Mountain Heli-Skiing and the Jackson Hole Ski Patrol.
 John has spent many seasons skiing the Alps and the Indian Himalaya and has made numerous trips to the Canadian Rockies.
 He is a Heli-Ski US Mechanized Ski Guide Level 3, a Wilderness First Responder, a professional member of both the National Ski Patrol and the American Avalanche Association, and has completed Professional Avalanche Level 3 certification and winter weather forecasting.